Concepts from Future Past: Lincoln Marque XFebruary 4th, 2021

 I’ll go on record now and say that the 1990s wasn’t exactly my favorite decade for automotive design.
-Cars became more and more homogeneous in style, and mediocre performance seemed to be the name of the game during those days, with none-too-thrilling cars like the Dodge Neon, the Pontiac Trans Sport and the Ford Tempo.
-One car from the era that I actually thought looked pretty nifty was this concept from Lincoln, dubbed the “Marque X.”
+Cars became more and more homogeneous in style, and mediocre performance seemed to be the name of the game during those days, with none-too-thrilling cars like the Dodge Neon, the Pontiac Trans Sport, and the Ford Tempo.
+One car from the era that I actually thought looked pretty interesting was this concept from Lincoln, dubbed the “Marque X.”

 Other whiz-bang tech (for its time) included HID fiber-optic headlights, LED taillights, an integrated telephone with voice-activated calling, navigation, and a fax machine.
 Really.
-If you managed to cram yourself into the back seat, you were treated to seat-back TV screens, and hot/cold storage for your snacks and drinks.
+If you managed to cram yourself into the back seat, you were treated to tiny seat-back TV screens and hot/cold storage for your snacks and drinks.
 Its convertible top was also designed to retract neatly into the trunk section.

 While the Marque X never saw the light of day as a production vehicle, some of its design traits can be seen in the 1993 Lincoln Mark VIII, especially the subtly curved trunk lid – an homage to the spare tire compartment found on the classic Lincoln Continental.